 Today I would like to talk about how to remove algae with plants in our aquariums.
 I seriously doubt that there is a single aquarist who has never had algae in the tank.
 Everybody knows that this is the most popular problem in the aquarium hobby.

 Although, hobbyists invented multiple ways to remove algae from the tanks, such as: using Chemicals, adding algae-eaters, reducing light, removing phosphate, using UV sterilizers, etc. I still believe that the most natural way to remove algae from the tank is to use the right plants in a specific way.

-In this article, I will talk about the competition between the plants and algae in detail.
-You will know what exactly triggers the algae bloom and main factors to control algae in planted tanks.
+In this article, I will talk about the competition between plants and algae in detail.
+You will know what exactly triggers the algae bloom and the main factors to control algae in planted tanks.
 There are a few basic concepts and a few techniques that could easily help you to eliminate most of their algae in the tanks.

 Thanks to amazing aquarists like Diana Walstad, Tom Barr, and Greg Watson aquatic plant growing has become lots easier.

 Interesting fact: Although aquarists do not like hate algae in their tanks.
 Most people are not at all aware of the importance of algae in our lives.
 Do you know that today there is another reason for saying “our lives depend on algae.”?
-The point is that algae produce 50 % oxygen in the world!
+The point is that algae produce 50 % of oxygen in the world!
 Given that the total biomass of the world’s algae is but a tenth of the biomass of all the other plants, the efficiency of the algae is impressive.

 History of Algae and Plants

 Plants and algae have fundamental differences in structure, habitat, and behavior.
 All plants are multicellular while most species of algae are simple organisms, often unicellular.
 In contrast with plants, algae need far less freshwater for their growth.
 Moreover, algae devoid of stems and roots, which consume metabolic energy, are fully photosynthetically active.